 HIV/AIDS Prevalence among American Indians

-As of December 31st 2013, there were 132 American Indians living with HIV/AIDS in Minnesota.
-Although this only accounts for 2 percent of persons living with HIV/AIDS in Minnesota, American Indian persons have more than twice the rate of people living with HIV than white (1), non-Hispanic persons (216.7 per 100,000 persons and 88.6 per 100,000 persons respectively).
+As of December 31st 2014, there were 121 American Indians living with HIV/AIDS in Minnesota.
+Although this only accounts for 2 percent of persons living with HIV/AIDS in Minnesota, American Indian persons have more than twice the rate of people living with HIV than white, non-Hispanic persons (198.6 per 100,000 persons and 90.3 per 100,000 persons respectively).

 HIV Diagnoses among American Indians

-Over the past ten years, new infections among American Indians has remained relatively low with an average of 7 new diagnoses a year with lows of 4 diagnoses in 2005 and 2011 and a high of 12 diagnoses in 2010.
-In 2013, there were 6 HIV/AIDS diagnoses among American Indians, five male and one female.
+Over the past ten years, new infections among American Indians has remained relatively low with an average of 6 new diagnoses a year with low of 3 diagnoses in 2005 and a high of 11 diagnoses in 2010.
+In 2014, there were 5 HIV/AIDS diagnoses among American Indians, two male and three female.

 Gender and Mode of Exposure

-Of the 13 American Indian males diagnosed between 2011 and 2013, 50% had an estimated mode of exposure of MSM, 30% IDU, 10% MSM/IDU, and 8%heterosexual contact with someone with or at risk for HIV infection.
-Of the 11 American Indian females diagnosed between 2011 and 2013, % had an estimated mode of exposure of heterosexual contact with someone with or at risk for HIV infection and 10% IDU.
+Of the 12 American Indian males diagnosed between 2012 and 2014, 37% had an estimated mode of exposure of MSM, 27% IDU, 18% MSM/IDU, and 18%heterosexual contact with someone with or at risk for HIV infection.
+Of the 9 American Indian females diagnosed between 2012 and 2014, 75% had an estimated mode of exposure of heterosexual contact with someone with or at risk for HIV infection and 25% IDU.

-Compared to other race/ethnicities, HIV positive American Indian persons living with HIV/AIDS have a higher percentage of people living in Greater Minnesota (outside the 11-county metro area) at 20%.
+Compared to other race/ethnicities, HIV positive American Indians have a higher percentage of people living in Greater Minnesota (outside the 11-county metro area) at 23%.
 This is not surprising since there are several Indian reservations in Greater Minnesota.

 HIV Treatment Cascade among American Indians

-There were 10 diagnoses among American Indians in 2012 that were included in the linkage to care calculation.
-American Indians have the lowest linkage to care rate than any other racial/ethnic group.
-Eighty percent of American Indian diagnosed in 2012 linked to care (had a CD4 or viral load test done) within three months of diagnosis.
+There were six diagnoses among American Indians in 2013 that were included in the linkage to care calculation.
+All six diagnoses linked to medical care within 90 days of their diagnosis.
 It is important to note the numbers of HIV cases in this community are quite small, particularly for linkage to care measure and should be interpreted carefully.